 – Capella (Alpha Aurigae) is a yellow star situated 42 light-years from our solar system with a magnitude of 0.08, making it the night sky’s 6th brightness star.
 In fact, just Vega in the constellation Lyra, and Arcturus in Boötes are more luminous in the northern skies.
 However, the “Goat Star”, as Auriga is also known, is actually a multiple system whose primary components are a pair of yellow-orange giant stars in a close orbit at just 0.76 AU apart, Capella Aa and Ab, both of which have around 10 times the Sun’s diameter, and two and a half times its mass.
 A pair of smaller red dwarfs, Capella H and Capella L, are located around 10,000 AU away, and orbit the primary pair once every 400 years or so.

 The Capella multiple system also forms part of the The Hyades Stream, a big grouping of moving stars that follow a trajectory close to that of the Hyades open star cluster in Taurus.
 In classical depictions, Capella forms “The Charioteer’s” left shoulder, and it represents the goat that suckled Zeus, Amalthea.

 Two meteor showers are connected with Auriga, the first being the Alpha Aurigids, a minor and unreliable shower associated with the comet Kiess (C/1911 N1), that occurs between August 25th and September 10th, and peaks on the 31st when around 5 meteors per hour can be seen.
-However, intervals between showers can extend over many years, with showers observed only in 1935, (the year of its discovery), and then only again in the years 1986, 1994, 2007.
+However, intervals between showers can extend over many years, with showers observed in 1935, (the year of its discovery), and then only again in 1986, 1994, and 2007.
 The second more reliable shower meteor shower is the Delta Aurigids, which can be seen from September 22nd to October 23rd, with its maximum occurring around the 4th when up to six meteors per hour may be seen.